 At the electric power level, the real power stages are included in the test and only the motor is emulated by an electronic load.
 For this reason, the device under test does not need to be modified and only minor safety restrictions apply compared to a mechanical test bench.

-The module is perfect for emulating three-phase electric motor units.
+The unit is perfect for emulating three-phase electric motor units.
 Energy recuperation is also included to boost the energy efficiency of the overall system.
 Typical test application areas are electrically supported steering, starter and generator systems, and mild hybrid drives.
 Multiple loads can be operated in parallel to achieve higher electric currents in the electronic load.

 To make the automated tests more perceptible for the developers, the simulation systems can be extended with 3-D visualization software, a steering wheel, or a complete cockpit for the developers to sit in and “drive” the system.

 Simulation models such as ASM Vehicle Dynamics make the system behave realistically.

 Subscribe to our newsletters, or manage or delete your subscriptions